 You've produced work for a lot of bands, how did you get into that?

 I've always been obsessed with punk and metal music and the interesting artwork involved.
 Naturally I began to do it for fun and after years of building contacts it became a full time job.
-The
+The internet and myspace have spawned thousands of bands and made the world a smaller place so I owe a lot of credit to that too.

 The characters used in some of your work are very unique, how do you come up with them?

 A lot of times I will just start with a nose or an eye.
 I also like mixing different parts of animals that I find interesting.
-I
+I dont do a lot of sketching.
+I like to jump right in and see where the piece goes.

 And finally Do you have any advice to give to me for when I graduate?